augustmood/sicp-notes-and-exercises/chapter-4/4.1/notes/chapter-4.1.md

   simultaneous scope -- just create all local variables that will be in the current environment before evaluating any of the value expressions.

+## Chapter 4.1.7 Separating Syntactic Analysis from Execution

+- The evaluator implemented above is simple, but it is very inefficient, because the syntactic analysis of expressions is interleaved with their execution.